Q. What is Amazon Elastic File System?

-To use Amazon EFS, you must have an AWS account.
-If you do not already have an AWS account, you can sign up for an AWS account and instantly get access to the AWS Free Tier in the AWS China (Ningxia) region.
+To use Amazon EFS, you must have an Amazon Web Services account.
+If you do not already have an Amazon Web Services account, you can sign up for an Amazon Web Services account and instantly get access to the Amazon Web Services Free Tier in the Amazon Web Services China (Ningxia) region.

-Once you have created an AWS account, please refer to the Amazon EFS Getting Started guide to begin using Amazon EFS.
-You can create a file system via the AWS Management Console, the AWS Command Line Interface (AWS CLI), and Amazon EFS API (and various language-specific SDKs).
+Once you have created an Amazon Web Services account, please refer to the Amazon EFS Getting Started guide to begin using Amazon EFS.
+You can create a file system via the Amazon Management Console, the Amazon Command Line Interface (Amazon CLI), and Amazon EFS API (and various language-specific SDKs).

 Q. How do I access a file system from an Amazon EC2 instance?